iconjone/GroupMeBot/README.md

   * Heroku account
   * [Heroku Toolbelt](https://toolbelt.heroku.com/)

-  If You don't want to install the ToolBelt Make sure you have Git shell, and install everything but the Heroku Giu and Bash This will work, but I honestly reccomend, Installing it completely
+  If You don't want to install the ToolBelt Make sure you have Git shell, and install everything but the Heroku Gui and Bash This will work, but I honestly reccomend, Installing it completely

 # Get your bot up and running<a name="deploy"></a>